 Most patients begin exercising their knee the day after surgery.
+In some cases, patients begin moving their knee on the actual day of surgery.
 A physical therapist will teach you specific exercises to strengthen your leg and restore knee movement to allow walking and other normal daily activities soon after your surgery.

 To restore movement in your knee and leg, your surgeon may use a knee support that slowly moves your knee while you are in bed.
-The device, called a continuous passive motion (CPM) exercise machine, decreases leg swelling by elevating your leg and improves your blood circulation by moving the muscles of your leg.
+The device is called a continuous passive motion (CPM) exercise machine.
+Some surgeons believe that a CPM machine decreases leg swelling by elevating your leg and improves your blood circulation by moving the muscles of your leg.

 It is common for patients to have shallow breathing in the early postoperative period.
 This is usually due to the effects of anesthesia, pain medications, and increased time spent in bed.
 This shallow breathing can lead to a partial collapse of the lungs (termed "atelectasis") which can make patients susceptible to pneumonia.
 To help prevent this, it is important to take frequent deep breaths.
 Your nurse may provide a simple breathing apparatus called a spirometer to encourage you to take deep breaths.

 The success of your surgery will depend largely on how well you follow your orthopaedic surgeon's instructions at home during the first few weeks after surgery.